-The subject property is regulated under the City's Private Tree Protection By-law.
+The subject lands are regulated under the City's Private Tree Protection By-law.
 A Tree Inventory and Preservation Plan was submitted by the applicant as part of a complete application.

 A condition has been included in Attachment-4 that requires the preparation of an updated Tree Inventory and Preservation Plan as well as a Tree Compensation Plan prior to any grading, tree removal or Site Plan Approval.
+Comments from the Landscape Planner are included in Attachment-13.